NgoAnhKhai/spotify-be-f/README.md

 =======

 >>>>>>> 0ae8a3c59cc568748f160f78410c9139c11eae93
-The Project Description
+📜 Project Description

 - Solved the main problem of listening to music, searching for music and looking up artist information
 - The hardest thing for me to complete was mostly the FrontEnd, and the functions that took more time like invoices, specific artist information and many more
 - In the future I may develop it and integrate AI into it

-User Stories
+✨ Features
 Spotify Clone is a place that allows you to listen to music online for free without having to spend a lot of effort searching and searching online.
 You can also find the song you like with just 1 click and the artist's information will also appear for you.
 Integrated in that is the purchase of premium to enhance the user experience Listen to exciting music with the feature of returning to the first song every time it ends without having to click again

-Authentication
+👥 Authentication
 - As a user, I can sign in with my email and password.
 - As a user, I can register for a new account with email and password.
 - As a user, I can stay signed in after refreshing the page.